Buy or Sell Autohome Inc. (ATHM) Stock Now | Don't Try to Be a Top Gun

 ATHM’s Market Performance

-ATHM stocks went down by -7.14% for the week, with a monthly drop of -24.27% and a quarterly performance of -20.24%, while its annual performance rate touched -78.69%.
-The volatility ratio for the week stands at 4.68% while the volatility levels for the past 30 days are set at 5.86% for Autohome Inc..
-The simple moving average for the period of the last 20 days is -10.79% for ATHM stocks with a simple moving average of -42.24% for the last 200 days.
+ATHM stocks went up by 6.62% for the week, with a monthly drop of -0.95% and a quarterly performance of -15.73%, while its annual performance rate touched -73.47%.
+The volatility ratio for the week stands at 6.77% while the volatility levels for the past 30 days are set at 6.12% for Autohome Inc..
+The simple moving average for the period of the last 20 days is 2.18% for ATHM stocks with a simple moving average of -34.18% for the last 200 days.

 Analysts’ Opinion of ATHM